bethanymann25/GC_Bio/README.md

             <h3>About Bethany Mann</h3>
             <figure>
             <img src=peachyselfie.jpg alt="bethany" height="200" width="200"/>
                 <figcaption>Bethany Mann is a student at the University of Oklahoma studying journalism with Gaylord College.
-When she is not creating websites...blah blah blah blah blah
+When she is not creating websites, she likes to make videos and write articles about the cool people that we share a world with.
+She eventually hopes to work for kids' educational magazines, especially in the areas of science and literature.
                 For more information about her skills download her resume
                 </figcaption>
                 </figure>